Carlo Ancelotti: Paris Saint-Germain

 On 30 December 2011, with Paris Saint-Germain at the top of the Ligue 1 with three points down to Montpellier, Ancelotti was appointed as the new manager of the club on the same day as their previous manager, Antoine Kombouaré, was released from his contract.
-On 21 March 2012, Ancelotti experienced his first defeat in charge of PSG as the club fell to a 1–3 defeat at the hands of Lyon in a Coupe de France quarter-final match.
+His debut was on 4 January 2012, in a 1–0 defeat to Milan in the United Arab Emirates, with a goal from his former player Alexandre Pato, in the Dubai Challenge Cup, a friendly tournament in which PSG finished as runner-up.
+On 21 March 2012, Ancelotti experienced his first competitive defeat in charge of PSG as the club fell to a 1–3 defeat at the hands of Lyon in a Coupe de France quarter-final match.
 Ten days later, PSG suffered their first Ligue 1 defeat under Ancelotti when they lost 1–2 away to Nancy.
 PSG ended up as runners-up in Ligue 1 in Ancelotti's first season in charge, three points behind winners Montpellier.
 He also took PSG to the Coupe de France quarter-finals.
 The club were eliminated from the Coupe de la Ligue and UEFA Europa League prior to Ancelotti's appointment.

 During Ancelotti's first full season at the club, PSG entered the winter break at the top of the Ligue 1 table, ahead of Lyon and Marseille on goal difference.
 They clinched the Ligue 1 title on 12 May 2013, with two matches to spare.
 The club reached the quarter-finals of the Champions League, where they lost to Barcelona on the away goals rule (3–3 on aggregate), the quarter-finals of the Coupe de France and the quarter-finals of the Coupe de la Ligue.
 On 19 May 2013, Ancelotti asked to leave the club, in order to join Real Madrid.